 Genstar is a residential real estate development company headquartered in San Diego, California, with Canadian offices in Western Canada.
-Genstar has an experienced and knowledgeable management team that focuses on attractive residential land holdings in select growth markets.
+Genstar focuses on attractive residential land holdings in select growth markets.
 Empire holds equity accounted interests ranging from approximately 37.1% to 49.0% in the Genstar group of companies.